 ■ This is a reference to “fresh, new revelation,” and is part of getting rid of the old, boring ways, and turning to the fresh, new, exciting ways.
 See: “Old versus New.”

-○ Sons of light
+○ Sons or Daughters of Light

 ■ Related to “Scrolls of Destiny” and “Manifest Sons.”